MariahMcMichael/MariahMcMichael.github.io/index.md

 ![mcmichaelhheadshot](/images/mcmichaelheadshot.jpg)

 Hello my name is Mariah McMichael.
 Currently, I am a senior at Morgan State University.
-I plan to graduate with a bachelor degree in computer science in December 2023.
+I plan to graduate in December 2023 with a bachelor degree in computer science.

 ## About My Mentor